 A support level is a price at which a falling stock ceases to fall in price and stabilizes.
-This happens due to the demand for the low priced stock kicking in at a specific bargain price.
+This happens due to the demand for the low-priced stock kicking in at a specific bargain price.

-Volatility refers to how much the price of a security changes over time, up or down.
+Volatility refers to how much the price of security changes over time, up or down.
 If the price changes significantly and frequently, the stock is very volatile.
 If the price stays level, it has low volatility.
 Volatility is often described in terms of standard deviation.

-Trading volume is a technical indicator that tells investors how many shares were exchanged during a set period of time (so the daily volume is the number of shares traded that day).
+Trading volume is a technical indicator that tells investors how many shares were exchanged during a set period (so the daily volume is the number of shares traded that day).
 Traders use volume to assess the strength and confidence of trends in a particular security.

-A penny stock is any stock that trades for less than $5 per share, whether it on a major securities exchange like the NASDAQ, or whether it is an unregulated pink sheet stock traded over the counter.
+A penny stock is any stock that trades for less than $5 per share, whether it is on a major securities exchange like the NASDAQ or whether it is an unregulated pink sheet stock traded over the counter.
 Investors need to be extra cautious with penny stock investing since it bears risks similar to pink sheet stocks.

-Regulation T (or “Reg T” in some circles) is a regulation set forth by the Federal Reserve Board that limits how brokers handle cash accounts and margin accounts for investors, and sets forth requirements for the timing of payments that cover investment orders.
+Regulation T (or “Reg T” in some circles) is a regulation set forth by the Federal Reserve Board that limits how brokers handle cash accounts and margin accounts for investors and sets forth requirements for the timing of payments that cover investment orders.

 The financial terms listed below are in the order they would appear on the applicable financial statement.
 I’ve listed the financial metrics in alphabetical order.
 I used these terms when creating a company fundamental database using Sharadar.
 I’ve updated and added additional terms where I felt it was beneficial.

 Amount of Revenue recognized due to normal business activities.
-Revenue includes goods sold, services rendered, insurance premiums; Interest income for financial institutions net of the provision for credit losses, and interest expense.
+Revenue includes goods sold, services rendered, insurance premiums, Interest income for financial institutions net of the provision for credit losses, and interest expense.

 The cost of revenue is the total cost over a reporting period to produce the goods sold or the services rendered.

-Earnings Before Income and Taxes, often referred to as EBIT, is Operating Income plus non-operating income and expenses, and other income and expenses.
+Earnings Before Income and Taxes, often referred to as EBIT, is Operating income plus non-operating income and expenses and other income and expenses.